csouza1995/c-utils/supervisord-centos.md

 ===

-### This case are made to run Laravel queues and their jobs, but can be used for other reasons that require supervisord
+> This case are made to run Laravel queues and their jobs, but can be used for other reasons that require supervisord

+Tutorial
 ___

 Before starting, pay attention in your user role and, if necessary, use ``sudo`` as prefix of each command